 Jury comments: Compelling ideas, worthy strategies, sound performance, and interesting organization.
 Playful and beautifully conceived in its directness.

 Adaptive reuse of the Crook Point Bascule Bridge and adjacent brownfield sites at the shores of the Seekonk River.
 As an alternative to demolition, the City’s planning department sought out ideas for reuse of the defunct bridge.
 This design preserves the landmark Crook Point Bascule Bridge, without modification to the main structure, as the centerpiece of a vibrant new urban landscape.
 The Bridge is a monument to American industry.
 Its cultural value, however, is what makes the imposing steel structure truly worthy of preservation.
 Generations of trepidatious visitors: Brown crew teams, Providence’s legendary punk rockers, and graffiti and street artists, have contributed to making the Bascule Bridge not just a landmark but an icon.
-PROJECT CASE STUDY
+Explore the full project.

 Jury comments: Nice, thoughtful design that animates the surrounding public space and transforms simple open space to a true public park.
 The value of ruins and the idea to reuse it is strong.